-These Are the Most Popular Grocery Items at America's Biggest Stores
+The Most Popular Items at America's Biggest Grocery Stores

 People are loyal to their snacks!
 From chips to cookies to candy, some brands have more power to sway consumers than others—and we know which they are.
 A recent study from YouGov highlighted the most popular grocery items across the nation.
-While the study specifically highlighted brands, we selected the most iconic foods produced by each and combined them with results from a recent Trader Joe's consumer survey to bring you this list encompassing all of the most popular items in America's biggest grocery stores.
+While the study, which used data collected from July 2020 to October 2020, specifically highlighted certain brands, we selected the most iconic foods produced by each label and combined them with results from a Trader Joe's consumer survey to bring you this list encompassing all of the most popular items in America's biggest grocery stores.
+How many of your favorites are on this list?

 Stouffer's Mac and Cheese